ton-community/ton-docs/docs/develop/data-formats/block-layout.md

 To maximize your comprehension of this page, familiarizing yourself with the [TL-B language](/develop/data-formats/cell-boc) is highly recommended.
 :::

+A block in the blockchain is a record of new transactions that, once completed, is added to the blockchain as a permanent and immutable part of this decentralized ledger.
+Each block contains information such as transaction data, time, and a reference to the previous block, thereby forming a chain of blocks.

+The blocks in the TON Blockchain possess a rather complex structure due to the system's overall complexity.
+This page describes the structure and layout of these blocks.

 ## Block

 Raw TL-B scheme of a block looks as: